-RULE 19: GAMBLING
+RULE 19: GAMBLING.

 Students are not permitted to engage in games of chance, or betting for money or other forms of material gain.
 Card playing is not permitted in the school.
-(EMIS Code 18)
+Students are also not to access any online betting platforms while in school.
+(EMIS Code 18).